Linaro/lava/doc/v2/relating.rst

 it may become necessary to rewrite the test suite itself and then consider pushing the changes upstream.

-LAVA is investigating ways to help test writers standardise the ways of running tests to be able to provide more benefit from automated log files. :ref:`Talk to us <getting_support>` if you have ideas for or experience of such changes.
+LAVA is investigating ways to help test writers standardize the ways of running tests to be able to provide more benefit from automated log files. :ref:`Talk to us <getting_support>` if you have ideas for or experience of such changes.